spandan-mozumder/GitWit/VERCEL_PRISMA_FIX.md

 ## Why This Works

 1. **Standard Location**: Using `@prisma/client` is the standard import path that works consistently across all environments
+2. **Prisma CLI Available**: Installing `prisma` as a devDependency ensures the CLI is available during build
-2. **Automatic Generation**: The `postinstall` script ensures the Prisma client is generated before the build step
+3. **Automatic Generation**: The `postinstall` script with `npx` ensures the Prisma client is generated before the build step
-3. **No Custom Paths**: Removes complexity and potential path resolution issues in different environments
+4. **No Custom Paths**: Removes complexity and potential path resolution issues in different environments

 ## Verification Steps